Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: Acknowledgments

 \section{Acknowledgments}

+We sincerely thank the referee for the thorough reading and insightful comments that helped to improve the quality of this work.
 This research has been funded by grants PGC2018-093499-B-I00 and RTI2018-096188-B-I00 funded by MCIN/AEI/10.13039/501100011033. \'AGA acknowledges the support of the Universidad Complutense de Madrid through the predoctoral grant CT17/17-CT18/17.
 AY is supported by an appointment to the NASA Postdoctoral Program (NPP) at NASA Goddard Space Flight Center, administered by Oak Ridge Associated Universities under contract with NASA.
 LC acknowledges financial support from Comunidad de Madrid under Atracci\'on de Talento grant 2018-T2/TIC-11612.
 RMM acknowledge support from Spanish Ministerio de Ciencia, Innovaci\'on y Universidades through grant PGC2018-093499-B-I00, MDM-2017-0737 Unidad de Excelencia ‘‘Maria de Maeztu’’-Centro de Astrobiolog\'ia (INTA-CSIC) by the Spanish Ministry of Science and Innovation/State Agency of Research MCIN/AEI/ 10.13039/501100011033 and by “ERDF A way of making Europe”, and also from the Instituto Nacional de T\'ecnica Aeroespacial SHARDS-JWST project through the PRE-SHARDSJWST/2020 grant.

 \software{synthesizer \citep{2003MNRAS.338..508P,2008ApJ...675..234P}, Photutils \citep{2019zndo...3568287B}, SExtractor \citep{1996A&AS..117..393B}, IRAF \citep{1993ASPC...52..173T}, Astropy \citep{2013A&A...558A..33A, 2018AJ....156..123A}, Colossus \citep{2018ApJS..239...35D}, NumPy \citep{2011CSE....13b..22V}, Pandas \citep{2020zndo...3630805R}, SciPy \citep{2020NatMe..17..261V}, and Matplotlib \citep{2007CSE.....9...90H}.}